chevereto/v4-docker/docs/REFERENCE.md

 The target at [prod.yml](../projects/prod.yml) describes a system that will bootstrap a Chevereto instance.
 It should be used to try the software as to see how it works and/or to debug an alleged error in the application.

-(*) Production-like: We recommend checking [container-builder](https://github.com/chevereto/container-builder) for production provisioning.
+(*) Production-like: We recommend checking [chevereto/v4-docker-production](https://github.com/chevereto/v4-docker-production) for production-grade provisioning.

 ### demo.yml